smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 Options:
  - ID of SDL process
  - Stop reason (Crash, regular shutdown, kill ...)
- - Payload (core file in case if sdl was crashed)
+ - Payload (core file in case if SDL crashed)
 ```

-#### ATF internal implementation.
+#### ATF internal implementation

 On ATF side should be created SDL component that is able to communicate with SDL Watchdog via API.
 Also on ATF side SDL component should be able to fetch SDL logs by telnet, monitor SDL core crash and download stack trace.

 ATF should provide following API for script:

-- StartSDL : start sdl with custom configuration
+- StartSDL : start SDL with custom configuration
-- StopSDL : stop sdl by identifier
+- StopSDL : stop SDL by defined identifier
-- GetArtifactoryFile : download from sdl workstation arbitrary file
+- GetArtifactoryFile : download from SDL workstation arbitrary file
-- GetOnSDLStoppedEvent : return sdl stop event, may be used for expectations or delayed execution
+- GetOnSDLStoppedEvent : return SDL stop event, may be used for expectations or delayed execution

 #### Diagrams
 ![SDL watch dog and ATF communication](/assets/proposals/nnnn-Atf-Sdl-Watchdog-Service/sdl-watchdog.png)